awslabs/graphstorm/docs/source/advanced/using-graphbolt.rst

-After running your distributed partition SageMaker job as normal using ``sagemaker/launch_partition.py``, you next need to launch the ``sagemaker/launch_graphbolt_convert.py`` script, passing as input the S3 URI where you created the DistDGL partition data, **plus the suffix dist_graph** as that's where GSPartition creates the partition files.
+After running your distributed partition SageMaker job as normal using ``sagemaker/launch_partition.py``, you next need to launch the ``sagemaker/launch_graphbolt_convert.py`` script, passing as input the S3 URI where the DistDGL partition data is stored by ``launch_partition.py``, **plus the suffix `dist_graph`** as that's where GSPartition creates the partition files.

 For example, if you used ``--output-data-s3 s3://my-bucket/my-part-graph`` for ``sagemaker/launch_partition.py`` you need to use ``--graph-data-s3 s3://my-bucket/my-part-graph/dist_graph``
 for ``sagemaker/launch_graphbolt_convert.py``.

-So where before the SageMaker job sequence for distributed processing and training was ``GSProcessing -> GSPartition -> GSTraining`` to use GraphBolt we need to add a step after partitioning and before training:
+Without using GraphBolt a SageMaker job sequence for distributed processing and training is ``GSProcessing -> GSPartition -> GSTraining``.
+To use GraphBolt we need to add a step after partitioning and before training:
 ``GSProcessing -> GSPartition -> GraphBoltConvert -> GSTraining``.